 MITSUBA has adopted a company with an Audit and Supervisory Committee as an organizational design under the Companies Act.
 Moreover, the operating officer system is introduced and appointed four outside directors to promote stronger governance and more efficient management.
 Furthermore, we have established the Nomination and Compensation Committee, an advisory body to the Board of Directors, and are working to strengthen governance by increasing the objectivity and transparency of the procedures for determining the nomination and compensation of directors.

-In order to make management decisions quickly and appropriately, MITSUBA delegates business operation authority to meetings such as management meetings and has a matrix structure with functional organizations (departments, sections, projects) that execute business.
-Important matters related to ESG are deliberated at the ESG Committee, a company-wide meeting body related to ESG, and reported to the Management Meeting.
+MITSUBA delegates business operation authority to meetings such as management meetings and has a matrix structure with functional organizations (departments, sections, and projects) that conduct business in order to make management decisions quickly and appropriately.
+Important matters related to ESG are deliberated at the ESG committee, a company-wide meeting body related to ESG, and reported to the Management Meeting.

 Various committees have been set up as subordinate bodies of the committee to formulate action policies and monitor important company-wide themes in each area and respond to various management issues raised by each committee under the direction and orders of the compliance officer and the risk management officer.